This banana pancakes recipe works well for the Performance Level or Training Level of the Cardio Endurance Program.

 - 1 egg

-- Mash bananas with salt and cinnamon with a fork until it is no longer lumpy.
+- Mash bananas and salt with a fork until it is no longer lumpy.

-- Add almond butter and egg.
+- Add almond butter, egg, and chocolate collagen mix.
 Whip together until smooth.

 - Preheat cast iron pan over medium heat, add oil, and heat until a drop of water evaporates upon contact.
 Be careful not to let the oil smoke.